contempleapp/solid_slider/README.md

 - The props are now initialized in every function when needed.
 This makes the component props reactive with Signals.
 - There were problems with the value calculation, and resize handling
 - Renamed `minValue` and `maxValue` to `min` and `max`, `onChangeEnd` to `onEnd` and added a `onStart` callback function
+- Added a kbdStep prop for Keyboard control when the slider has keyboard foces
 - I also added a global `index.css` file for styling and changed some of the style sheets

+`index.css`:
 ```css
 body {
 	background: #CFCFCF;